ome/omero-documentation/omero/developers/Python.rst

 facilitates several aspects of working with the Python API, such as connection handling, object graph traversal and lazy loading.

-Building on the 'BlitzGateway', The Jackson Laboratory have created a module of convenience functions called `ezomero <https://github.com/TheJacksonLaboratory/ezomero>`_.
+Building on the 'BlitzGateway', the Jackson Laboratory has created a module of convenience functions called `ezomero <https://github.com/TheJacksonLaboratory/ezomero>`_.

 This page gives you a large number of code samples to get you